The Coolest Men’s Sunglasses For Summer 2023

-Forget those throwaway pairs you've been buying each year.
-Our edit of the coolest sunglasses for men features high-quality, timeless frames from the most trusted names in the game.
+Forget those throwaway pairs you've been buying each year and go for one of these high-quality, timeless frames from the most trusted names in the game.

 Some of the most iconic looks in the history of men’s style have featured some of the coolest sunglasses front and center – think the likes of Steve McQueen’s cherished Persol 714s or Robert Redford’s aviators.
 But you don’t have to be a timeless icon to look great when summer heats up.